harvard-dce/mh-opsworks/README.md

 You can watch the process via `./bin/rake stack:instances:list` or (better) via the AWS web console.
-Starting the entire cluster takes about 30 minutes the first time.
+Starting the entire cluster takes about 30 minutes the first time as the new instances will apply a dist-upgrade and possilbe reboot.
 Subsequent instance restarts go significantly faster.

 Opencast is started automatically, and instances start in the correct order to ensure dependent services are available for a properly provisioned cluster.